Summary

 Explain

-Let students keep the Card Sorts for reference during Explain and some of the Extend.
+Let students keep the Embryo Card Sort cards for reference during the Explain and some of the Extend.

-Go to slide 16 and pass out the attached Explain Card Sort cards with a few of the stages of a chicken embryo and a mouse embryo.
-Either display the prompt or verbally share the prompt: "There are two sets.
-Separate the two sets, then put each set in order."
+Display slide 18.
+Hand out the attached Explain Card Sort cards, which have a few of the stages of a chicken embryo and a mouse embryo.
+Read the prompt provided on the slide: "There are two sets.
+Separate them and put each set in order."
 Allow students to work on this in pairs.

 Extend

-Go to slide 21 and distribute the attached Animal Embryo Development Graph to each student.
+Move to slide 24 and distribute the attached Animal Embryo Development Graph to each student.
 Have them construct the chart and answer the questions.
 Allow them to use this data to support their products in the Evaluate section.

 Evaluate